Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, S
 **Duration:** Instantaneous

 Flame-like radiance descends on a creature that you can see within range.
 The target must succeed on a Dexterity :d20-save: **Saving Throw** or take 1d8 radiant damage.
-The target gains no benefit from cover for this Saving Throw.
+The target gains no benefit from cover for this :d20-save: **Saving Throw**.

 The spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).